Universe Viewer

 Examples of Projections

-Here are some projections obtained on the Hewitt & Burbidge quasar catalog.
+Here are some projections obtained on the Hewitt & Burbidge quasar catalog, composed of 7,236 objects.

 The blue area represents the visible universe, the gray line surrounding it is the cosmological horizon.